 - See their initial prices & negotiate

-- Learn which dealerships are worth doing businesses with
+- Learn which dealerships are worth doing business with

-Through email, it’s important to clarify exactly what kind of vehicle you are interested in buying.
-In our initial emails to salesmen we always write exactly which model Ford Transit we are looking for:
+It’s important to clarify exactly what vehicle you want to buy through email.
+In our initial emails to salesmen, we always write exactly which model of Ford Transit we are looking for:

 Ford Transit F-250, high-top, 148″ wheelbase, with an Eco-boost engine.